genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/01_consolidators.md

 - it can be provided at runtime
 - it can be a combination of both of these.

-Effectively that gives you three types of Consolidator object, which we shall consider after the following simple example:
+Effectively, that gives you three types of Consolidator object, which we shall introduce after the following simple example:

-For example:
 ```kotlin
 // consolidate database records:
 val order: Order? = tradeConsolidator.get(Trade.ById("A"))